Send and receive messages¶

 Introduction¶

-This article serves the purpose of being an introduction to using FIX API for anyone interested in interacting with Spotware's cServer using FIX.
+This article serves as an introduction to using FIX API for anyone interested in interacting with Spotware cServer using FIX.

 8=FIX.4.4|9=126|35=A|49=theBroker.12345|56=CSERVER|34=1|52=20170117- 08:03:04|57=TRADE|50=any_string|98=0|108=30|141=Y|553=12345|554=passw0rd!|10=131|